sulthan1866cd/fitness-tracker/README.md

 - postgres database is used for storing data
 - schema can be found at `notes/dbSchema.txt`
+- create new database to store tables

 ## dotenv

 create a .env file in backend folder and add the following parameters

-- FRONT_END_URL=url on which frontend is running
+- FRONT_END_URL='http://localhost:5173/' (url on which frontend is running)
-- PORT=port on which backend should listen to
+- PORT=3000(port on which backend should listen to)
 - DB_NAME
 - DB_USERNAME
 - DB_PASSWORD